Antiferromagnetic domain walls under spin-orbit torque: Abstract

 \section{Abstract}

-Domain walls in antiferromagnets under a spin-polarized current present rich dynamics that is not observed in ferromagnets, and it is tunable by the current polarization.
-Precessional dynamics is obtained for perpendicular spin polarization, in agreement with expectations in older works.
-Propagating walls are obtained for an in-plane polarization.
+Domain walls in antiferromagnets under a spin-polarized current present dynamical behavior that is not observed in ferromagnets, and it is tunable by the current polarization.
+Precessional dynamics is obtained for perpendicular spin polarization.
+In-plane polarization gives propagating walls.
 We obtain the velocity as a function of current by a perturbation method for low velocities, and the wall profile is found to lack a definite parity.
-For high velocities, the main features of the wall profile are obtained by a direct solution of an equation that is valid in a limiting case.
-We discuss the magnetization of the dynamical walls and find that this can become large, providing a potential method for observations.
-Oscillatory motion of domain walls is obtained for spin polarization that has both perpendicular and in-plane components, and an analytical description is given.
+For high velocities, a power-law decay develops in the trailing tail of the wall.
+The main features of the wall profile are manifest in a direct solution of an equation that is valid in a limiting case.
+Oscillatory motion of domain walls is obtained for a spin polarization that has both perpendicular and in-plane components, and an analytical description is given.
+We discuss the modifications of the dynamics when a Dzyaloshinskii-Moriya interaction is present.
+Finally, we give the magnetization of the dynamical walls and find that this can become large, providing a potential method for observations.